KITrokopter/Documentation/ntp.md

 To sync times between servers
 `sudo ntpdate -dvup 8 <ip>`

+You have to add the ip of the ntp server to the /etc/ntp.conf file, and remove all other ips.

 If syncing fails and output contains strata too high, you have to force updating the time.
 On your local machine, edit the `/etc/ntp.conf` and `/etc/default/ntpdate` to only contain the server you are syncing to.
 After that do: